-The two programs met with immediate success.
-By now, some 800 students from more than 70 countries apply for the 20 study places available in each of the programs every year.
-Over the past six years, both programs have introduced and combined elements of international recruitment, competitive admission procedures, advanced curricula, research training, social integration programs, extracurricular support and evaluation procedures into successful working structures.
-They have both achieved excellent recommendations in several external evaluations and have recently been awarded the 2004 prize for excellent support services for foreign students by the German Federal Foreign Office.
+Several hundred students from all over the world apply for the 20 study places available in each of the programs every year.
+Both programs have introduced and combined elements of international recruitment, competitive admission procedures, advanced curricula, research training, social integration programs, extracurricular support and evaluation procedures into successful working structures.
+They have achieved excellent recommendations in several external evaluations and have been awarded the 2004 prize for excellent support services for foreign students by the German Federal Foreign Office.
 For the newly established Georg August University School of Science (GAUSS) and two other graduate schools in Göttingen, the Molecular Biology and Neuroscience Programs are considered exemplary and serve as best practice models.

 In October 2006, the two programs were awarded the label "Top 10 International Master's Degree Courses made in Germany" by "Stifterverband für die Deutsche Wissenschaft" and the German Academic Exchange Service (DAAD) in a national contest, in which 121 Master's programs of 77 universities participated.
 The Göttingen Molecular Biology and Neuroscience programs were the only Master's programs in the natural sciences and medicine which received this award.
+Both programs are members of the Göttingen Graduate School for Neurosciences and Molecular Biosciences (GGNB), which was successful in the recent Excellence Competition by the German Federal and State Government to promote science and research at German universities.